About the Conference

-With Islamophobia becoming a household term over the past decade, it is incumbent on scholars and practitioners to explore the historical origins and global connections of this phenomenon to fully understand and confront its current iterations.
-Convened by members of the Georgetown University in Qatar faculty, this conference brings together a diverse collection of professionals, academics, government officials, artists, and students to explore the global, historical, theological, and political dimensions that drive practices of Islamophobia.
-We also aim to provide a public platform for engagement on this important topic and invite you to join the conversation.
+Convened by members of the Georgetown University in Qatar faculty, the second conference in the Hiwaraat series brought together a diverse collection of professionals, academics, government officials, artists, and students to explore the global, historical, theological, and political dimensions that drive practices of Islamophobia.
+The conference also provided a platform for public engagement on this pressing issue.

 Opening Remarks

-Edward J. Kolla, Associate Professor of History and Faculty Chairperson, Georgetown University in Qatar
+Edward J. Kolla, Associate Professor of History and Faculty Chairperson, GU-Q

 Andrew Hammond, University of Oxford